tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_reviews.md

 ---------

+> Just an email to thank you for the wonderful API course on your site.
+I am a long-time tech writer for online help that was recently assigned a task to document a public API.
+I had no experience in the subject, but had to complete a plan within a single sprint.
+Luckily I remembered from your blog posts over the years that you had posted material about this.
+>
+> Your course on YouTube gave me enough information and understanding to be able to speak intelligently on the subject with developers in a short timeframe, and to dive into tools and publishing solutions.
+>
+> Thanks for the service that you do for tech writers - we are lucky to have an industry leader like you to provide information and expertise, such as I found in your API materials.
+Thanks
+> &mdash; Elizabeth Williams, Nov.
+6, 2017.

 > Tom, this course is great.
 I'm only part way through it, but it already helped me get a job by appearing fluent in APIs during an interview.
 Thanks for doing this.
 I can't imagine how many volunteer hours you've put into helping the technical communication community here.
 [Link](/learnapidoc/index.html#comment-3124829110)

 ---------